Summer Reading Lists

 Middle School Summer Reading Lists

 The best way to build vocabulary skills and become a good writer is to be an avid reader.
 To encourage intellectual pursuits during the summer, middle school students are required to read 3 books during their summer break.
-Writing assignments related to the readings (details below) are also required and due on the first day class.
+Writing assignments related to the readings (details below) are also required and due on the first day of class.

 - Island of the Blue Dolphins by Scott O’Dell